9001/copyparty/README.md

 ## uploading

 two upload methods are available in the html client:
-* 🎈 bup, the basic uploader, supports almost every browser since netscape 4.0
+* `🎈 bup`, the basic uploader, supports almost every browser since netscape 4.0
-* 🚀 up2k, the fancy one
+* `🚀 up2k`, the fancy one

 up2k has several advantages:
 * you can drop folders into the browser (files are added recursively)